Maghish/react-firebase-template/README.md

             By enabling the second hosting option for Github actions will ask more questions related to your github repositories, etc but you can answer them if you have decent knowledge about Github
         - For the build directory enter `dist` instead of `public` which is already given because since we use [Vite.js](https://vitejs.dev/), the build directory will be automatically `dist`
         - For overwriting the index.html in `dist` directory enter `n` (*if you already ran `npm run build` and if not cancel this process and run `npm run build` and then try again*)
 14. After this you are only one step to deploy the application!
-Just run `firebase deploy` or `firebase deploy --only hosting` (*if you are in spark plan in firebase*)
+Just run `firebase deploy` or `firebase deploy --only hosting` (*if you are in spark plan in firebase*).

 **Congratulations!
 You have successfully deployed the application globally!**

 ## FAQS (Frequently asked questions)